 We know that just looking at photos of nature reduces stress,” says Susan Krauss Whitbourne, Ph.D., a professor of psychology at the University of Massachusetts Amherst.

-Even five minutes in nature can boost your mood and self-esteem, according to a review of studies by the University of Essex in England.
-And because exercise produces endorphins (known as the happiness hormone), actually moving through nature takes the feel-good benefits to a new level.
-“Hiking creates a wonderful combination of less stress and more happiness,” Whitbourne says.
+Even five minutes in nature can boost your mood and self-esteem.
+And because exercise produces endorphins (known as the happiness hormone), it takes the feel-good benefits to a new level.
+“Hiking creates a wonderful combination of less stress and more happiness.”

 These benefits extend well beyond the actual hike.
-Although The Geez has never had trouble getting to sleep or sleeping through the night, many hikers report sleep disorders tend to lessen or even disappear entirely with regular hiking treks.
+Although The Geez has never had any sleep problems, many hikers report sleep disorders to lessen or even disappear entirely with regular hiking treks.

 One additional benefit of hiking is self-esteem.
-Along with body composition changes achieved through hiking, evidenced by a firmer body and increased muscle definition, your overall satisfaction of self improves.
-An entire industry is built upon defying age and looking younger.
+Along with body composition changes achieved through hiking your overall satisfaction of self improves.
+After all, there is an entire industry is built upon defying age and looking younger.

 What better way than self-improvement than through hiking.
 Are you ready to start?